Our “Right to Try”

 - Many other similar declarations, including the 1966 International Covenant on Economic, Social, and Cultural Rights, also recognized our right to health.

 The Right to Try Act was the culmination of a national campaign led by the Goldwater Institute.
-As a public policy think tank, the Goldwater Institute has been the impetus behind 40 states that passed their own Right to Try laws.
+As a public policy think tank, the Goldwater Institute has been the impetus behind 40 passing Right to Try laws.

 Patient Opportunities